50 Generations Drive, Box 5, Suite 100

 About Indspire:

-Soaring is Indspire's annual Indigenous Youth Career Conference, which educates high school students on career and education options.
-The conference made up 1% of program costs in F2021 as it was postponed due to covid-19.
+Soaring is Indspire’s annual Indigenous Youth Career Conferecnce, to educate high school students on career and education options.
+This year was the first in-person gathering since March 2020.
+The conference made up 3% of program costs in F2024, and was attended by over 1,500 students and chaperones.

 My anchor